spencertipping/ni/design/map.md

 perhaps it's the most well-developed mode since the input space is also the most predictable.

+## Binary/text type erasure
+We can't use the same `m` operator across protocols because the promise is that we have another "record" of data in the readahead queue each time the `m` code is called.
+We'd know this only given knowledge of the protocol (while I suppose there's an argument to be made that bytes constitute a record of some sort, I'm not convinced it's a good one).

+So **the operator dictates the decoder and record queueing logic**.
+Ideally the operators would be very simple, but I'm not completely sure how to do it yet -- particularly for dispatch-heavy binary formats.
+I don't want a situation where binary and text data have poor interoperability.

 ## Binary and stream combination
 Let's assume we're parsing binary with the sequential-input constraint; that is, the input isn't seekable.
 Then continuations are stored in a queue to be